 Make the highlights lighter as they reach the brightest part near the center of the sphere.

-This follows the pattern of the first overall shading added in step two and makes each nodule look like it’s part of the larger sphere.
+This follows the pattern of the first overall shading added in step two, and makes each nodule look like it’s part of the larger sphere.

-If you do erase too much, hatch it back with the 2B pencil and a very light touch.
+If you erase too much, hatch it back with the 2B pencil and a very light touch.

 Food For The Imagination